 The meeting place is Les Cortalets (altitude 2,150 metres), an extensive plateau below Canigou.
-This year, the Trobada will take place on the 16th and 17th June.
+This year, the Trobada will take place on the 15th & 16th June.

 People make their way there either on foot along the track known as La Piste du Llech (a five hour walk), or by horse, mountain bike or 4x4s.
 Donkeys are allowed only for carrying supplies.